Catalonia illustrates what happens when local authorities take a relaxed attitude towards squatters.

-Experts say that local political attitudes towards squatting have a big influence on the growth or decline of the problem, especially at a municipal level.
+Experts say that local political attitudes towards squatting in Spain have a big influence on the growth or decline of the problem, especially at a municipal level.
 In municipalities like Barcelona, where the local authority is seen to be squatter-friendly, or at least tolerant towards squatters, the problem is growing, and declining in Madrid, where the opposite is true.

 Many cases of squatting are not reported to the police because owners prefer to use extra-judicial means such as extortion payments and private companies to get squatters out, so it is fair to assume that the problem is bigger than the official figures suggest.

 That said, even in Catalonia the probability of your home being taken over by squatters is low, but the cost of sorting out the problem if it happens to you can be very high.
 So it is a low-probability, high-cost risk that all owners of property in Spain should take reasonable steps to protect themselves against.
 At the very least you need a system in place to keep an eye on your property so you know what is going on in your property.
 You cannot respond to a threat if you don’t know about it.